elibroftw/blog.elijahlopez.ca/content/posts/linux-tips.md

 - For performance, we want to avoid Ubuntu-based distros that use snaps
 - We are left with distros that support KDE out of the box: Namely, Debian based (excluding Ubuntu) and Fedora based.

 So why Fedora instead of Debian?
 Well because it's more up to date and it's also not confusing to download unlike Debian.
-Why Nobara instead of Fedora KDE?
-Well because Nobara is trying to be like Windows in the sense that it works for everyone.

 ## Webcam Application